Montana/Instagram2JSON/README.md

 |17847560125201451|feed profile suggestions|
 |17863787143139595|post suggestions|

-Some of this can be done by JS via the "node_fetch" argument, but for the sake of argument Python will do just fine.
+Some of this can be done by JS via node-fetch, but for the sake of argument Python will do just fine.